Windward Express

 Windward Express Airways is an airline based at Princess Juliana International Airport in the island of Sint Maarten.
 It provides air charter and cargo services throughout the Eastern Caribbean.

 Services and fleet

 Windward Express operates chartered and cargo flights to 27 destinations throughout the Caribbean.
 The airline flies routes primarily to the Islands of St Barthélemy and Saba from Sint Maarten.
 It also offers day trips to Anguilla and Sint Eustatius.

-As of summer 2024, Windward Express operates a single Britten-Norman BN-2 Islander (registered PJ-WED).
+As of summer 2024, Windward Express operates a single Britten-Norman BN-2 Islander.
 Thanks to its STOL (short take-off and landing) capabilities, the type is ideal for operations at airports with short runways in the Caribbean such as Saint-Barthélemy, Baillif, Les Saints, and Saba.

 Windward Express is one of only three airlines certified to land at Saba's short runway.